-- Call the police at 911 (or 311 or #77).
-If needed, get medical help immediately. - Gather as much of the information as you can for the form at right. - Write down how the crash happened while it's fresh in your memory. - Keep (or photograph) any damaged clothes or equipment.
+- " Call 911.
+If needed, get medical help immediately. - " Gather as much of the information as you can for the form at right. - " Get phone numbers of witnesses and the driver. - " Write down how the crash happened while it's fresh in your memory. - " Keep (or photograph) any damaged clothes or equipment. - " Don't get mad at the scene.
+Keep a level head so you can ask questions and take notes. - " If injured, don't move unless you're sure you won't hurt yourself more.

-Also, if you're a victim:

-- Don't get mad at the scene.
-Keep a level head so you can ask questions and take notes. - If injured, don't move unless you're sure you won't hurt yourself more.

-Call WABA at 202-518-0524 if you need further assistance.
+Call WABA at 202-518-0524 if you need assistance, and report your crash at waba.org/crashtracker.